ohader/composer-class-finder/README.md

 # Composer Class Finder

-Resolves class files based on Composer autoload information, without actually applying autoloader in PHP process.
+State-agnostic class files finder, based on Composer autoload information, without actually applying autoloader in PHP process.
 The scope of this package is to retrieve the file location for classes of particular Composer-based projects.

 This way classes can be resolved *standalone* without actually loading them